VirusTotal/vt-use-cases/admins_guide/VT_group_admins_API_guide.md

 # VirusTotal group administrators API walkthrough guide

-The purpose of this project is to provide examples of the most common use cases that VirusTotal group administrators may find useful, with a focus on the VT API.
+The purpose of this project is to provide examples of the most common use cases that VirusTotal group administrators may find useful, with a focus on the VirusTotal API v3.

 ## Requirements